docker/docs/network/ipvlan.md

 The example creates the vlan tagged networks and then start two containers to test connectivity between containers.
 Different Vlans cannot ping one another without a router routing between the two networks.
-The default namespace is not reachable per ipvlan design in order to isolate container namespaces from the underlying host.
+The default namespace is not reachable per IPvlan design in order to isolate container namespaces from the underlying host.

 **Vlan ID 20**